gamemanual0/gm0/source/docs/power-and-electronics/driver-station-guide.rst

       Micro USB On The Go (OTG) Cable
          The Micro USB OTG cable connects the :term:`Driver Station` phone with the Logitech controller that the driver uses in order to control the robot.

-         .. note:: It is recommended that teams purchase a couple spares due to faulty OTG cable connections and its low price.
+         It is recommended that teams purchase a couple spares due to faulty OTG cable connections and their low price.

          .. image:: images/glossary/otg-cable.png
             :alt: A USB OTG Cable